 Rabbit hemorrhagic disease is a fatal disease in rabbits and is considered a foreign animal disease in the United States.
 This disease is caused by several virus strains.
 Animal health officials detected one of these strains, Rabbit Hemorrhagic Disease Virus Serotype 2 or RHDV2, in North America in the past few years.
 RHDV2 is highly contagious and, unlike other rabbit hemorrhagic disease viruses, it affects both domestic and wild rabbits, including hares, jackrabbits, and cottontails.
 The New England cottontail (pictured), eastern cottontail, and snowshoe hare, which are found in Connecticut, are susceptible to infection and mortality.
 At this time, RHDV2 is not known to impact humans or other animals.

-So far, RHDV2 has appeared in nine U.S. states: Ohio, Washington, Texas, New Mexico, Arizona, Colorado, Nevada, California, and an isolated case in domestic rabbits in New York City.
+As of September 2022, RHDV2 has been confirmed in 27 states (including Connecticut) with cases involving domestic, feral, and wild rabbits and hares.
+On September 11, 2022, a number of cases isolated to one location in Hartford County in Connecticut were confirmed in domestic rabbits.
 Natural resource agencies have reported events in which three to more than 1,000 rabbits and hares have died.
 The outbreak in the southwestern U.S. is linked to a different strain than the outbreak in the Pacific Northwest and New York, suggesting at least two separate introductions of the virus.
 RHDV2 has also infected pet rabbits and feral rabbits (domestic rabbits that have been released or escaped from captivity and now live in the wild).